 If you struggle with general mental wellness, try simplifying your diet by removing man-made, toxic foods and replacing them with natural, chemical-free foods.
 It’s not necessarily the whole answer, but in our experience, it can really help.

 You may also like these 7 Natural Health Remedies.

 5. Improve Your Physical Health By Going Vegan

 Studies have proven that vegans have lower rates of cancer, obesity, diabetes, and many other serious conditions.
-After just a couple of months, its been proven that a vegan diet can cause cancer preventing genes to turn on, and cancer causing genes to turn off.
+After just a couple of months, it’s been proven that a vegan diet can cause cancer preventing genes to turn on, and cancer causing genes to turn off.

-There are many theories that aim to explain our general blindness to the cures for some of our most common placed illnesses that we won’t dive into here, but if you are keen to learn more, we highly recommend the following:
+There are many theories that aim to explain this general blindness to the cures for some of our most common placed illnesses that we won’t dive into here, but if you are keen to learn more, we highly recommend the following:

 Forks over Knives: